slgora/ex_situ_PGRFA_metrics/README.md

 Sarah: where is the GCCS-Metrics_croplist.xlsx file that includes column PlantsthatFeedtheWorld_name ?

+# On-going
+Cleaning up, updating, and streamlining the code to estimate the metrics

 # To be discussed:
 1)Regions of diversity variables:
 Function assign True/False value based on country of collection, SAMPSTAT not taken into account, the distinction of Landraces (i.e. on the metric count only Landraces) with other material could be done when computing the metrics.
 To be further thought.
 Or for Breeding and research material the value could be NA rather than false (i.e. not applicable).